* Macy’s sales rise more than expected; shares up over 9 pct

 By Luke Swiderski

-Macy’s Inc stock shot up 9.5 percent to $50.75, after touching a 52-week high of $50.95, and driving the S&P Consumer Discretionary Sector Index up 1.2 percent.
-The company said promotions increased sales and business was improving ahead of the crucial holiday season.
+Macy’s Inc stock shot up 9.7 percent to $50.81, after earlier touching a 52-week high of $50.95, and driving the S&P Consumer Discretionary Sector Index up 1.1 percent.
+The department store operator said promotions increased sales and business was improving ahead of the holidays.

 “I think Yellen’s presentation is the one everyone is anticipating ...
-This will be our first chance to see her do some Q&A,” said Brian Battle, director of trading at Performance Trust Capital in Chicago.
+This will be our first chance to see her do some Q&A for her theme at the Fed,” said Brian Battle, director of trading at Performance Trust Capital in Chicago.

 The Dow Jones industrial average was up 16.86 points, or 0.11 percent, at 15,767.53.
 The Standard & Poor’s 500 Index was up 6.76 points, or 0.38 percent, at 1,774.45.
 The Nasdaq Composite Index was up 26.52 points, or 0.68 percent, at 3,946.43.

-In addition to Yellen’s testimony on Thursday, investors are awaiting a speech from Bernanke, who is scheduled to speak at 7 p.m. on Wednesday (midnight GMT), though the topic is not specific to monetary policy.
+Investors are waiting for Yellen’s testimony on Thursday, along with a speech from Chairman Bernanke, who is scheduled to speak at 7 p.m.
+EST on Wednesday, though the topic is not specific to monetary policy.
 A question-and-answer session will follow.

-As earnings reporting season winds down and in a light week for economic figures, investors were reluctant to make big bets after what has been a strong year.
+As earnings wind down and in a light week for economic figures, investors were reluctant to make big bets after what has been a strong year.
 So far in 2013, the S&P 500 has climbed 23.8 percent and the Dow has gained 19.8 percent.

-Wal-Mart Stores Inc., the largest U.S. retailer and an important bellwether, is set to report earnings on Thursday.
-Shares edged down 0.1 percent to $78.66.
+Wal-Mart Stores Inc., the largest U.S. retailer and an important bellwether stock, is set to report earnings on Thursday, giving investors an insight into the broader economy.
+Wal-Mart’s stock advanced 0.3 percent to $78.93.